SunCare : THE FACTS

 Can I use sun lotion left over from last year?

 Not with absolute safety.
-Sunscreens have a shelf-life of more than two and a half years.
+Sunscreens may have a shelf-life of more than two and a half years.
 This means manufacturers are not obliged by law to quote an expiry date.
 However, both heat and bacteria can damage sunscreens, so you should replace your lotion each year.
-Solarsport Invisible 15 & 30 are in a fully sealed aluminium cannister and the contents are unreachable until pump-sprayed out, so this offers additional safeguards, but, If your sunscreen smells off or separates, it has been deminished in some way and for safety’s sake, should be thrown out.
+Solarsport Invisible 30 is in a fully sealed container and in a pump-action sealed Flight Bottle, the contents are safely contained until pumped or sprayed out, so this offers additional safeguards, but, If your sunscreen smells 'off' or separates, or it has been contaminated in some way then for safety’s sake, it should be disposed of safely.

-Best bet is to keep all sun lotions in a shady and cool place when not in use.
+Best bet is to keep all sun lotions in a shady and cool place at all times.

 Best tips for application?